Mimi-D/Data-Structures/README.md

 to access my github kindly use the link: https://github.com/Mimi-D/Data-Structures.git
 1. You can download or clone the code to your comuputer.
-By clicking the green "clone or download repository" button
+2. Download by clicking the green "code" button: click on "Download Zip"
-2. Note that to clone, git has to be installed on your machine
+2. To clone click on "Open with Git Desktop" if git is already installed on your machine
 3. Run with a any python IDE of your choice.